Melania Trump Reveals the White House Christmas Decorations

 Everywhere you look, there are trees.
 With some help from volunteers, this year’s festive decorations include more than 14,000 red ornaments hanging from 29 trees.
 There were also plenty of commemorative touches like a gingerbread house rendition of the National Mall: the Capitol, the Lincoln Memorial, the Jefferson Memorial, the Washington Monument, and the White House.

 The tall Fraser fir Christmas tree in the Blue Room is adorned with more than 500 feet of blue velvet ribbon embroidered in gold with each state and territory.
-It was hand-selected as the official Christmas tree by the National Christmas Tree Association and cut from Avery County, North Carolina farm.
+It was hand-selected as the official 2018 White House Christmas tree by the National Christmas Tree Association and cut from Avery County, North Carolina farm.
 And the Vermeil room showcases two sparkling blue and gold trees.

 Christmas was a major talking point for Trump in his campaign trail days, so it’s unsurprising to see Yuletide trimmings on full display again.